tosc/vim/README.md

 	* todo
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.
-* Find more fitting sorter for file and dir sources.
 * Add move file in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
 * BUG: US2 doesn't show in python files.
-* Split big functions into own script files in vim-script.
-	* DrawGit
-	* Jumps
-	* Tagcompletion
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Fix highlightcolors for marks in terminal.